Gurriel 8 RBIs, Cole wins 10th in row, Astros rout Rockies

+HOUSTON (AP) — With Houston’s powerful offense, there always seem to be men on base when Yuli Gurriel comes to the plate in the bottom part of the Astros order.

+On Wednesday, he found a way to send most of them home.

-HOUSTON (AP) — Yuli Gurriel drove in a team record-tying eight runs, Gerrit Cole won his 10th straight decision and the Houston Astros routed the Colorado Rockies 14-3 Wednesday for their sixth victory in a row.
+Gurriel drove in a team record-tying eight runs, Gerrit Cole won his 10th straight decision and the Astros routed the Colorado Rockies 14-3 for their sixth victory in a row.

-A day after homering twice with three RBIs, Gurriel again teed off for the AL West leaders.
-He hit a three-run homer in the first inning, a sacrifice fly in the third, a three-run double in the fourth and an RBI grounder in the sixth.

-Gurriel tied Houston’s RBI record set by J.R.
-Towles in 2007 against St. Louis.
+“It’s really incredible with this team, and I feel a big responsibility to drive runners in when they are on base,” Gurriel said in Spanish through a translator.
+“To be in that spot, I’m always focused and concentrating to get those runners in.”

 Most Read Stories